Nokia Lumia 610

 Nokia Lumia 610 is a Windows Phone smartphone announced at Mobile World Congress 2012.
 It is designed for young consumers that are buying their first smartphone.
 The Lumia 610 has a curvy, metallic design.
 Like the Lumia 710, it comes in cyan, magenta, black and white.
 The black and magenta version have a rubberized back instead of the glossy back as found in the white and cyan version of this phone.

-Because of the limited memory available on this phone, background tasks using over 90 MB of RAM will be disabled automatically and certain applications will not be able to run.
+Due to the limited memory available on this phone, background tasks using more than 90 MB of RAM will be automatically disabled, and certain applications may not be able to run.
 Applications whose user experience is not up to par with Nokia and the application (like Skype, Angry Birds or Pro Evolution Soccer) expectation, will not be available from the marketplace.

 On 11 April 2012 Nokia introduced a variant with Near Field Communication (NFC), the first Lumia device with NFC technology.
 It was released in collaboration with operator Orange in Europe.

 On 5 December 2012, the Nokia Lumia 620, the successor of the Nokia Lumia 610, was presented.
 The improvements are Windows Phone 8, dual-core 1 GHz Qualcomm S4 chipset, 512 MB of RAM, a front-facing VGA camera, a slightly bigger 3.8-inch display and support for up to 64 GB microSD cards.

 Specifications

 Hardware

 The Lumia 610 has a 3.7-inch TFT capacitive display.
 It is powered by an 800 MHz Cortex-A5 Qualcomm Snapdragon S1 processor, 256 MB of RAM and 8 GB of internal storage.
-It has a 1300 mAh Li-Ion battery and a 5-megapixel rear camera.
+It has a 1300 mAh Li-ion battery and a 5-megapixel rear camera.
 It is available in white, cyan, magenta and black.